 The Contributor Group.

-Over the next few months group members will contribute to the Valuing Nature Demystifying Health document by:
+Group members contributed to the Valuing Nature Demystifying Health document by:

 - Answering a small number of questions relating to the concept of health

 - Reviewing and commenting upon an initial draft version of the paper

 - Reviewing and commenting upon a final draft version of the paper

 The Demystifying Health note addressed the following topics: